Official website SK

 • China (the agreement applies to educational qualifications issued after 1 September 2020)

-All qualificationsthat are part of the above bilateral government agreements have been included in the automatic recognition system as of 1.3.2025.
+All higher education and upper-secondary education qualifications that are part of the above bilateral government agreements have been included in the automatic recognition system as of 1.3.2025.
 Please use the recognition clause to prove the level of education attained.
 The clause, together with the education document to which it is linked, fully replaces the recognition of the degree of education under international agreements (Section 39 of Act No. 422/2015 Coll. on the Recognition of Education Documents and on the Recognition of Professional Qualifications and on Amendments and Additions to Certain Acts, as amended).

 The clause applies only to the recognition of the degree of education attained.
 In the event that the qualification is submitted to a university for the purpose of recognition of a qualification in a specific study field, a reduced administrative fee (EUR 7) applies to the application for recognition of a document falling under one of the above-mentioned bilateral agreements.